strangebuzz/cache-watcher/README.md

 That's it!
 If you have a Symfony 4 or 5 project with the Flex directory structure, it's all that you need.

-When a change will be detected in your `services.yaml` file for example, you will get the following feedback:
+When a change will be detected in your `services.yaml` file, for example, you will get the following feedback:

 ```terminal